spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202212.0/marketplace-merchant-portal-core-feature-integration.md

 ## Adjust environment infrastructure

-It is not safe to expose MerchantPortal next to the Back Office - MerchantPortal  *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.
+It is not safe to expose MerchantPortal next to the Back Office—MerchantPortal *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.

 ### 1) Set up a new virtual machine/docker container dedicated to MerchantPortal